Youth Justice

 Members

-Sieff Foundation observers
+Sieff Foundation observers to the Working Group

 John Tenconi, Chair, Michael Sieff Foundation

-Lord (Alex) Carlile, House of Lords
+Lord (Alex) Carlile of Berriew, CBE, KC, House of Lords

 Richard White, Trustee, Michael Sieff Foundation